GlobalEcologyLab/poems/cran-comments.md

 ## Past R CMD check results

 Previously, `poems` was archived due to some tests failing on certain Apple Silicon systems due to a dependency on `geosphere`.
 We have revised those tests so they will pass on Apple Silicon.
 Tests on CRAN's mac-builder are passing.

+`poems` has also been turned away from CRAN due to long vignette runtimes.
+I have cut down vignette runtime to a third of what it was previously, which should hopefully solve this issue.

 ## Other notes